 Flavour Company Abbreviations

 Here’s a list of flavour company abbreviations and what they mean.
-It’s not exhaustive by any means but it lists the most common flavour houses so it’s enough to get you started.
+It’s not exhaustive by any means but it lists the most common flavour houses so it’s enough to get you started on your e-liquid recipe.

 Cap – Capella